romainl/lspc/README.md

 # lspc

-Ideall, an LSP client should make use of Vim's built-ins as much as possible.
+Ideally, an LSP client should make use of Vim's built-ins as much as possible.

-feature                    |mandatory|Vim built-in
+Feature                    |Mandatory|Vim built-in
 ---------------------------|---------|---
 completion                 |yes      |completion
 hover                      |yes      |ballooneval